Home | Letter to My Students | Grades | Homework | Supplies | Minimum Standards | Independent Reading | Absent Work | Extra Help

 Research has shown that children who read regularly do better in all aspects of learning.
 As part of your reading grade, you are expected to read 800 pages from grade appropriate books each quarter.
 After finishing a book, you need to enter the title and other information in an Independent Reading Log that will be turned in at the end of each quarter.

 There are lots of books available for check-out in my classroom, as well as at the school and public libraries.

 If you are absent, it is your responsibility to find out what you missed in class and to make-up any missing assignments or tests.
 You should:

 Call a classmate for information or look on the web site at http://mrshatzi.com/agendas.

 See me to get your missing work.

 Arrange to make-up tests and quizzes.

 Turn in make-up work as soon as possible to the black tray on the teacher’s desk.

-All absent work is due by a week before the end of the grading period.
+All absent, re-do, and make-up work must be turned in by the Friday the week before the end of the quarter.